twilio/twilio-webchat-react-app/README.md

 4. `transcript` allows you to enable and configure what chat transcripts your customers can received.
     1. `transcript.downloadEnabled` describes whether customers can download a transcript after a chat has been completed.
     2. `transcript.emailEnabled` describes whether customers can receive a transcript by email after a chat has been completed.
+    3. `transcript.emailSubject` configures what email customers receive in the email subject when they request an emailed transcript.
-    3. `transcript.emailContent` configures what email customers receive when they request an emailed transcript.
+    4. `transcript.emailContent` configures what email customers receive in the email body when they request an emailed transcript.

 ## 2. Local Backend Server